 Kris built her entire world around helping others.
 If she let her emotions run rampant, she would not be able to do more of her good work or be there for her husband.
 Instead of becoming trapped in negative feelings, she chose to see challenges as blessings, driving her to work harder and help more people.
 By mastering her emotions, Kris changed her story, and thus changed her life.

 You’ll learn more about the power of taking control of your emotions from Tony himself, as well as witness a one-on-one session with a client who must learn how to separate himself from his stress.
 Tony helps him tap into the higher part of himself that is more than his emotion and more than just his thoughts.

 Finally, you’ll hear from Emilee Garfield of the Cancer Core Recovery Project.
-When her diagnosis arrived, it was compounded by a lack of sympathy from the person who should have been her biggest supporter: her husband.
+When she received her diagnosis, it was compounded by a lack of sympathy from the person you’d expect to be her biggest supporter: her husband.
 She tried to choke down the shame and anger she felt following an argument with him, but those emotions threatened to overpower her.
 A chance encounter showed her how toxic those feelings had become, and she was able to step back and realize that she had been angry long before her diagnosis.
 Far from trapping her, the cancer set her free.